EENCloud/EEN-CLI-Public/README.md

 ## DESCRIPTION

 The **een auth** command provides utilities for logging in and out of Eagle Eye Networks.
+When using `auth login`, the user is redirected to a login URL and completes the authentication in the web browser.
+However, when the `--v1` option is used, the users are authenticated directly through the CLI.

 ## COMMANDS